These are the results of giving the state the power to determine who deserves death.

 A poll of 500 police chiefs found that they don't view the death penalty as an effective deterrent. [source]

 "I wish I could tell you that the state of Alabama made an honest mistake.
 I wish I could tell you that it had nothing to do with the color of my skin...but when I was convicted, the prosecutor said: 'We don't have the right n***** today, but at least we got a n***** off the street.'"

 “Incarceration Reform” Spring Lecture, hosted by the Pittsburgh Theological Seminary, in Pittsburgh, PA.
 March 15, 2019.

 Rehumanize International adheres to the belief that the right to life is inalienable.
 All human beings deserve the right to life by virtue of their humanity, which is intrinsic and unchanging.
 No extrinsic quality, such as guilt, can be used to revoke that right.

 After all, guilt and moral culpability are on a spectrum.
 On one end, you have the child in the womb or a newborn infant — someone perfectly innocent of any wrongdoing.
-On the other end, you have serial killers and dictators who have caused the deaths of millions.
+On the other end, you have serial killers and imperialists who have caused the deaths of millions.
 The majority of humanity falls somewhere in the middle.